View Source Phoenix.LiveView behaviour (Phoenix LiveView v1.0.0)

 Async assigns

-The assign_async/3 function takes a name, a list of keys which will be assigned asynchronously, and a function.
+The assign_async/3 function takes the socket, a key or list of keys which will be assigned asynchronously, and a function.
 This function will be wrapped in a task by assign_async, making it easy for you to return the result.
 This function must return an {:ok, assigns} or {:error, reason} tuple, where assigns is a map of the keys passed to assign_async.
 If the function returns anything else, an error is raised.

 The task is only started when the socket is connected.